kosctelecom/horus/README.md

 ## Database creation

 We need first to create a postgres user and database.
-Under a psql admin console run:
+On the psql admin console, run:

 ```
 postgres=# CREATE ROLE horus WITH LOGIN ENCRYPTED PASSWORD 'secret';